 “We were doing well last season but the congestion of the fixtures was the problem we didn’t achieve much.
-Still, we reached till the semi-final and it is clear that our ambitions next year will be winning the Champions League while also going for the Premier League title.
+Still, we reached till the semi-final in the UEFA Champions League and it is clear that our ambitions this year will be winning the competition while also going for the Premier League title.

 Guardiola is an experienced manager, and he will be better at maintaining fixtures.
 I’m pretty sure Pep will be able to attract big European names and make some decent signing and hope that we do not have fitness issue like last year.
 We’ve already signed Gundogan, Sane, Nolito and other players which are big name players from Germany and Spain.

-Sometimes the difference between losing, drawing and winning is up to luck.
-If fixtures are good and we can maintain the squad, the title is most certainly ours and winning the UEFA Champions League will be our main priority next season.
-The league will be difficult, but we’re at better side than others and we will win titles and cups.”
+Sometimes the difference between losing, drawing and winning is luck.
+If fixtures are good and we can maintain the squad, the title is most certainly ours.
+Winning the UEFA Champions League will be our priority this season.
+The league will be difficult, but we’re a better side than others and we will win titles and cups.”

 Gaurav Rayamajhi on Jose Mourinho

 “Mourinho is one of the best coaches in football, and it is certain that we’ll win titles with him.

 Mourinho has brought in top quality players like Mkhitaryan and Bailly, and with Ibrahimovic, the title is definitely ours.
 Players like Mata, Rojo, Blind and Fellaini will definitely head out of the club and young players in the club like Martial and Depay will make way for a rejuvenated Manchester United.